flofriday/constant-eval-kotlin-plugin/README.md

 ### Bonus features

-- Inside "eval" functions calls to other "eval" functions are allowed (including recursion)
+- Inside "eval" functions calls to other "eval" functions are allowed (including recursion).
 - For recursion to work the arguments to an "eval" function, can no longer be restricted to just constants but any expression that the evaluator can calculate.
 - Default arguments for "eval" functions can be correctly evaluated and are inserted if the corresponding value is